How to Build Author Archive Pages That Earn Trust and Increase Clicks

 - Related authors

-Although the primary goal is user experience, technical structure matters too.
-A well-organized author archive can help search engines understand authorship and topical relevance.
+While the primary goal is user experience, the technical structure still matters.
+A well-organized author archive helps search engines understand:

 - Maria Chen Archives